 Current status of the GEC Biorepository

 The GEC Biorepository is currently in development, but end-users can already access records for more than 1,800 specimens in the University of Guam Marine Laboratory Fish Collection, images for hundreds of those specimens, and records and in situ images for more than 200 specimens in the University of Guam Marine Laboratory Coral Collection.
-Additional coral specimen records and images, including those of voucher specimens collected as part of Guam EPSCoR research projects, will be added to the Biorepository in 2019.
+Additional coral specimen records and images, including those of voucher specimens collected as part of Guam EPSCoR research projects, as well as fish specimen are currently being collected and will be added to the Biorepository in 2019.
 Also planned for 2019-2020 are the addition of the Marine Laboratory’s Dickinson Memorial Mollusk Collection, a digital reference library, and the integration of available oceanographic and genetic data.
 Visit this page or follow Guam EPSCoR on Facebook, Twitter, or Instagram for the latest GEC Biorepository developments and other Guam EPSCoR news.

 This material is based upon work supported by the National ScienceFoundation under Grant Number OIA-1457769.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.